 The School's personnel, which are leased through ADP TotalSource Group, Inc., are eligible to participate in a defined contribution 401(k) plan sponsored by the leasing company, covering employees who meet certain age and tenure requirements.
-Under the ADP TotalSource Retirement Savings Plan (the "Plan"), during the current year, the School matched 100% of the employee's contribution up to 4% of the employee's compensation.
-The School contributed to the Plan \$38,481 for the year ended June 30, 2024.
-The School does not exercise any control or fiduciary responsibility over the Plan assets, which are administered by Voya Financial.
+Under the ADP TotalSource Retirement Savings Plan (the "Plan"), the School provides a contribution up to 4% of the employee's compensation.
+The School contributed to the Plan \$99,623 for the year ended June 30, 2024.
+The School does not exercise any control or fiduciary responsibility over the Plans' assets, which are administered by VOYA financial.